Heavy underarm sweating should be treated appropriately

 • Takes effect in 24 hours with full results in 1-2 weeks

-• Works more effectively than other neurotoxins for hyperhidrosis
+• Works more effectively than other neurotoxins for hyperhidrosis, but other neurotoxins would have some effectiveness

-• Works by blocking acetylcholine, the neurotransmitter that activates sweat glands
+• Works by blocking acetylcholine, the neurotransmitter that activates sweat glands, no permanent effects on sweat glands has ever been seen

 Time to Treat?